GoogleCloudPlatform/terraform-google-enterprise-genai/README.md

 Usage instructions are available for the org step in the [README](./1-org/README.md).

+#### DNS hub

+This project is created under the network folder.
+This project will host the DNS hub for the organization.

+#### Interconnect

+Another project created under the network folder.
+This project will host the Dedicated Interconnect [Interconnect connection](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/terminology#elements) for the organization.
+In case of Partner Interconnect, this project is unused and the [VLAN attachments](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/terminology#for-partner-interconnect) will be placed directly into the corresponding hub projects.

+#### Networking

+Under the network folder, two projects, one for base and another for restricted network, are created per environment (`development`, `non-production`, and `production`) which is intended to be used as a [Shared VPC host project](https://cloud.google.com/vpc/docs/shared-vpc) for all projects in that environment.
+This stage only creates the projects and enables the correct APIs, the following networks stages, [3-networks-dual-svpc](./3-networks-dual-svpc/) and [3-networks-hub-and-spoke](./3-networks-hub-and-spoke/), create the actual Shared VPC networks.

 ### [2. environments](./2-environments/)

-The purpose of this stage is to set up the environments folders used for projects that contain monitoring, secrets, and networking projects.
+The purpose of this stage is to set up the environments folders used for projects that contain monitoring and secrets projects.
 This will create the following folder and project structure:

 ```
 example-organization
 └── fldr-development
     ├── prj-d-monitoring
-    ├── prj-d-secrets
-    ├── prj-d-shared-base
+    ├── prj-d-kms
-    └── prj-d-shared-restricted
+    └── prj-d-secrets
 └── fldr-non-production
     ├── prj-n-monitoring
-    ├── prj-n-secrets
-    ├── prj-n-shared-base
+    ├── prj-n-kms
-    └── prj-n-shared-restricted
+    └── prj-n-secrets
 └── fldr-production
     ├── prj-p-monitoring
-    ├── prj-p-secrets
-    ├── prj-p-shared-base
+    ├── prj-p-kms
-    └── prj-p-shared-restricted
+    └── prj-p-secrets
 ```

 #### Monitoring